Michigan State Prison

 Michigan State Prison or Jackson State Prison, which opened in 1839, was the first prison in Michigan.
-After 150 years, the prison was divided, starting in 1988, into four distinct prisons, still in Jackson: the Parnall Correctional Facility which is a minimum-security prison; the G. Robert Cotton Correctional Facility where prisoners can finish their general education; the Charles Egeler Reception and Guidance Center which is the common point of processing for all male state prisoners sentenced to any Michigan prison; and the Cooper Street Correctional Facility which is the common point for processing of all male state prisoners about to discharge, parole, or enter a community center or the camp program.
+It was located, for a period, in Jackson, Michigan.
+After 150 years, the prison was divided, starting in 1988, into four distinct prisons, located in Blackman Charter Township,: the Parnall Correctional Facility which is a minimum-security prison; the G. Robert Cotton Correctional Facility where prisoners can finish their general education; the Charles Egeler Reception and Guidance Center which is the common point of processing for all male state prisoners sentenced to any Michigan prison; and the Cooper Street Correctional Facility, which is the common point for processing of all male state prisoners about to discharge, parole, or enter a community center or the camp program.

 History

 The first permanent structure was constructed in Jackson in 1842.
 In 1926, the prison was relocated to a new building, and soon became the largest walled prison in the world with nearly 6,000 inmates.
 The prison was renamed the State Prison of Southern Michigan in 1935.
 Beginning in 1988, the prison was carved up into several correctional facilities.
 The Southern Michigan Correctional Facility (JMF), which contained the heart of the 1926 prison structure, was finally closed on November 17, 2007.
 After JMF was closed, much of the prison remains open however, 7 Block, which used to be quarantine, has been closed and changed into a prison museum and was open to the public for tours.
 The museum was maintained as a part of Ella Sharp Museum and has since been closed.
-The original 1842 site was used as a Michigan National Guard armory for some time, and now houses residential apartments as well as several art galleries and a bicycle cooperative.
+The original 1842 site was used as a Michigan National Guard armory for some time, and now houses residential apartments as well as several art galleries, the Grand River Farmers Market, and the River & Rail food hub.